The NSW Government has provided funding to plant 3,000 new trees across Sutherland Shire in 2020.

 Please see the Maps included at the top of the page of the four precinct areas included under the 3KT project.

-As part of the 3KT project, trees will be planted by Council on the nature strip in suitable locations.
-Planting on private property is also encouraged, and Council can provide plants for you to plant in your own yard.
-This will support the planting on public land undertaken by Council as part of this project.
+As part of the project, trees will be planted by Council on the nature strip in suitable locations.
+Planting on private property is also encouraged, and Council provided 500 free trees to residents as part of 3K Trees 2020.

 Council welcomes suggestions for streets to be planted, and many of the historical green streets projects have been nominations from the community.
 The 3KT program is limited to the streets outlined in the four suburbs (Cronulla, Jannali, Taren Point and Engadine), however Council is always open to suggestions for future street tree planting areas under its Green Streets Program.
 For more information and how to suggest a street for future planting, please see the attached link: http://www.sutherlandshire.nsw.gov.au/Residents/Trees/Trees-on-Council-or-Public-Land/Street-Tree-Planting.